 So, what’s the solution?

-As you begin 2021, it’s time to make your office procedures more secure and effective.
+As you begin the new year, it’s time to make your office procedures more secure and effective.
 Automating your AP processes will lower invoice costs, mitigate risk, and improve vendor relations.
-You’ll also free-up your staff to work on more valuable tasks, and gain greater control over your cashflow.
-The important thing is to find an automated AP product —because when everything is streamlined into a central platform, you get increased visibility and total control over your spend.
+You’ll also free up your staff to work on more valuable tasks, and gain greater control over your cashflow.
+The important thing is to find an automated AP product —because when everything is streamlined into a central platform, you get increased visibility and total control over your spending.

 What are the advantages of automating your AP?

-The good news is that the cost of processing invoices can be lowered significantly when the process is automated—dropping to .
-You’ll also free-up your staff to concentrate on more meaningful tasks that add value.
+The good news is that the cost of processing invoices can be lowered significantly when the process is automated.
+You’ll also free up your staff to concentrate on more meaningful tasks that add value.

 With an automated system, everything is stored on a central platform.
 Users can access, edit, review, and exchange data securely and easily, and access can be customized according to responsibility.
-Automated systems also make working remotely much easier, and there’s delay caused by waiting for approvals.
+Automated systems also make working remotely much easier and help avoid delays caused by waiting for approvals.

 Avoiding late payments with an automated AP system such as Beanworks improves vendor relations, and means you can take advantage of early payment discounts and virtual credit card rebates.
 Payments will flow through approvals in the payments module, where they’ll then be released through one of the many payments methods to your vendors.